UltraEngine/Documentation/CPP/Component.md

 | [Start](Component_Start.md) | Method | called once when a component is created |
 | [Update](Component_Update.md) | Method | called once for each actor in [World::Update](World_Update.md) |

 You can override these methods or add your own in your component class.
 To add a new component, just create a new .hpp file in your "Source\Components" folder.
+You can use separate header and code files if you want, but it is more convenient to put everything in a single file that automatically gets included into your project.
 Compile your project once and the precompiler will detect your new file and update the component system code.
 The precompiler will automatically generate the files "ComponentSystem.h" and "ComponentSystem.cpp".
 These files should never be changed by hand, since they will be overwritten every time the precompiler runs.

 The precompiler is limited in its ability to parse C++ declarations, so it's a good idea to stick to straightforward C++ syntax.